 - If you feel your safety or wellbeing is at immediate risk, please call 999.

 - For urgent medical help that is not life-threatening, ring 111 to speak to a trained professional who will direct you to the appropriate NHS service.

 - Student Space provides one-to-one support for whatever challenges you're facing, including your mental health, your studies, money, housing or relationships.
 Get help by phone, webchat, text and email.

 - Lamp is a comprehensive internet directory of local agencies offering information and support on a wide range of mental health issues for the Leicestershire and Rutland area.

 - Turning Point provides a range of health and wellbeing services, including mental health, drug and alcohol, disability and employment support.

-- Mind provides mental health information and advice, including if you are having difficult feelings about Christmas during COVID-19.
+- Mind provides mental health information and advice.

 - Samaritans – confidential support available every day of the year on 116 123 for free.

 - 24 hour mental health telephone helpline if you are in Leicester, Leicestershire and Rutland: 0116 295 3060.

 - Qwell.io offers online wellbeing and mental health support.

 - Young Minds offers tips, advice and guidance on where you can get support for your mental health during the pandemic, specifically for young people.